buildkite/docs/pages/agent/clusters.md

 Once you’ve enabled clusters, all members of your organization will see _Clusters_ in the global navigation.
 This will show all your clusters as well as _Unclustered_ agents and pipelines.

-To view and manage your unclustered agents, agent tokens and pipelines (i.e. not conenected to any cluster), click _Unclustered._
+To view and manage your unclustered agents, agent tokens and pipelines (in other words, not connected to any cluster), click _Unclustered._

 To view all running agents in your organization (in a cluster or not), click on _All agents_ in the sidebar.